noobskies/titan-531/memory-bank/activeContext.md

 ## Open Questions

-**For Phase 2a:**
+**For Phase 2b:**

-- Should we support multiple concurrent cycles?
-(Decision: No for MVP, one active cycle only)
+- How to handle "failed" sets vs just logging reps?
+(Decision: Just log actual reps, let algorithm decide if stall occurred)
-- How many assistance exercise templates to include?
-(Decision: 3-4 pre-built templates)
+- Should warm-up sets be skippable?
+(Decision: Yes, checkable list)
-- Allow editing TM mid-cycle?
-(Decision: Yes, but warn about implications)
+- How to handle screen wake lock?
+(Decision: Use `capacitor-community/keep-awake` plugin)

 **For Later:**